-The sum of a school district's adjusted Base Grant, Supplemental Grant and Concentration Grant is multiplied by such district's P-2 ADA for the current or prior year, whichever is greater (with certain adjustments applicable to small school districts).
-This funding amount, together with any applicable ERT or categorical block grant add-ons, yields a district's total LCFF allocation.
+Prior to Fiscal Year 2022-2023, a school district's total LCFF apportionment was equal to the sum of a school district's adjusted Base Grant, Supplemental Grant and Concentration Grant, multiplied by such district's P-2 ADA for the current or prior year, whichever was greater (with certain adjustments applicable to small school districts), together with any applicable ERT or categorical block grant add-ons.
+However, the State budget for Fiscal Year 2022-2023 amended the LCFF calculation in order to allow school districts to use the greater of current year, prior year or an average of the three prior years' average daily attendance in calculating their total LCFF apportionment.

 Generally, the amount of annual State apportionments received by a school district amounts to the difference between such total LCFF allocation and such district's share of applicable local property taxes.
 Most school districts receive a significant portion of their funding from such State apportionments.
 As a result, decreases in State revenues may significantly affect appropriations made by the State Legislature to school districts.